-Strategy 1 Details For Formative Reviews y 1: Each year administration, faculty and staff will receive an overview training to identify signs of abuse.
-Formative Strategy's Expected Result/Impact: File training certificates and sign in sheets Nov Feb June Staff Responsible for Monitoring: Campus Administrators, Counselor Strategy 2 Details Formative Reviews iews Strategy 2: As needed, plans will be developed for students to receive instruction and intervention on issues of concern.
+Strategy 1 Details For mative Rev iews Strategy 1: Each year administration, faculty and staff will receive an overview training to identify signs of abuse.
+Formative Strategy's Expected Result/Impact: File training certificates and sign in sheets Nov Feb June Staff Responsible for Monitoring: Campus Administrators, Counselor Strategy 2 Details For mative Rev iews Strategy 2: As needed, plans will be developed for students to receive instruction and intervention on issues of concern.
 These might include Formative bullying, abuse, self-harm, tolerance, or other topics.
-Nov Feb June Strategy's Expected Result/Impact: Keep sign-in sheets Reflect in classroom observations Staff Responsible for Monitoring: Campus Administrators, Counselor No Progress Continue/Modify Discontinue e 1 I
+Nov Feb June Strategy's Expected Result/Impact: As documented by sign-in sheets Reflect in classroom observations Staff Responsible for Monitoring: Campus Administrators, Counselor Strategy 3 Details For mative Rev iews Strategy 3: Maintain and grow the IMPACT Bullying Prevention Committee.
+Formative Strategy's Expected Result/Impact: Increased student awareness of bullying and input on how to address/decrease bullying incidents, Nov Feb June as measured by frequency of reports entered in Review360 and/or frequency of reports to the Bullying Hotline.
+Staff Responsible for Monitoring: Campus Administrators, Counselor, SWI No Progress ON Accomplished - Continue/Modify X Discontinue 2 ļ ļ